usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 to achieve.
 In addition, the complexity and interdependencies of knowledge based authentication systems are difficult to quantify.
-However, knowledge based verification techniques are included as part of registration in this document suite.
+However, knowledge based verification techniques are included as part of registration in SP 800-63A.

 This document suite identifies minimum technical requirements for remotely authenticating users.
 Agencies may determine based on their risk